Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

 In this section, we evaluate the components of \ourmethod{} described in \autoref{sec:lbo} beyond the direct application of TuRBO in the latent space described in \autoref{sec:naive_lbo}.
 We run TuRBO on the three Guacamol tasks considered in \autoref{sec:guacamol} using a fixed latent space extracted by the pretrained SELFIES VAE and JTVAE.
 To run TuRBO, we use the same experimental setup as for \ourmethod{}, but $\Phi(\cdot)$ and $\Gamma(\cdot)$ are fixed at the start of optimization.
+We compare LS-BO, TuRBO, and \ourmethod{} on all three tasks in \autoref{fig:guacamol_ablation}.
+The use of SVGP is controlled across methods.

-We compare LS-BO, TuRBO, and \ourmethod{} on all three tasks in \autoref{fig:guacamol_ablation}. \ourmethod{} significantly outperforms TuRBO across all DAE models and tasks.
-While these results demonstrate the impact of aligning locality in the input space $\calX$ with the latent space $\calZ$, it is also interesting to note that TuRBO in a static, pre-trained latent space is a very strong baseline that already consistently outperforms prior state-of-the-art.
-This result emphasizes that optimization problems remain high-dimensional in the latent space.
+\ourmethod{} outperforms TuRBO across all DAE models and tasks.
+While these results demonstrate the impact of joint training, the excellent performance of TuRBO in a static, pre-trained latent space highlights the value of high dimensional Bayesopt in this setting.